shepmaster/rust-ffi-omnibus/site/slice_arguments/index.md

 The C code uses a `size_t`, a type whose size changes depending on the platform.
 To mirror that, we use a `UIntPtr`.

+## Julia

+{% example src/main.jl %}

+Passing arrays as pointer arguments in Julia is straightforward, but we need to ensure the element type corresponds to the pointer type.